Chick-fil-A makes more in annual sales per restaurant being open six days a week than McDonald’s does in seven.

 Chick-fil-A’s growth is exemplified by the fact that it is building a fourth distribution centre in Tennessee to act as a supply hub for the U.S. Southeast.

-The shares of Lancaster, which has a market cap of US$5.4 billion, are up about 22 per cent in the last year, having hit all-time highs in late November.
+The shares of the company, which has a market cap of US$5.4 billion, are up about 22 per cent in the last year, having hit all-time highs in late November.

 Lancaster’s trailing twelve month price-to-earnings ratio of 55 could be construed as expensive so investors may want to wait for a better entry point.